 To Create Fake ID Documents

-In the majority of cases, cybercriminals use image manipulation techniques for creating fake IDs, which further can be used to gain access to a system or service illegally.
+In the majority of cases, cybercriminals use image manipulation techniques to create fake IDs, which can be used to gain access to a system or service illegally.

-Making fake IDs have become quite easy – thanks to the easy availability of low-cost, high-resolution printers, and photo-editing software.
+Making fake IDs has become quite easy — thanks to the easy availability of low-cost, high-resolution printers and photo-editing software.

 (Faked face photo on ID card)

-Scam artists can also manipulate images to get access to the facial recognition system.
+Scam artists can also manipulate images to access the facial recognition system.
 It is becoming a common scenario in corporate identity theft.
-Fraudsters are using 3D masks, and printed photos to bypass biometric face authentication systems even.
+Fraudsters are using 3D masks and printed photos to bypass biometric face authentication systems.